INSTANT VIEW-AstraZeneca says its coronavirus vaccine can be around 90% effective | Health

 INSTANT VIEW-AstraZeneca says its coronavirus vaccine can be around 90% effective

-AstraZeneca said on Monday its vaccine for the novel coronavirus could be around 90% effective without any serious side effects, the latest drugmaker to unveil positive interim data in a scientific race to curb a global pandemic.
+AstraZeneca said on Monday its vaccine for the novel coronavirus could be around 90% effective without any serious side effects, but the success rate varied depending on the dose, prompting a sceptical reaction from markets.

-The vaccine developed by Oxford University was 90% effective in preventing COVID-19 when it was administered as a half dose followed by a full dose at least one month apart, according to data from the late-stage trials in Britain and Brazil.
-Another dosing regimen showed 62% efficacy when given as two full doses at least one month apart, and the combined analysis from both dosing regimens resulted in an average efficacy of 70%.

-Here are some reactions to the news: BRITISH PRIME MINISTER BORIS JOHNSON
+Phase III trial results of the vaccine developed by Oxford University found it was 90% effective if administered at a half dose and then at a full dose, or 62% effective if administered in two full doses.
+Here are some reactions to the news:

+PROFESSOR ANDREW POLLARD, DIRECTOR OF THE OXFORD VACCINE GROUP AND CHIEF INVESTIGATOR OF THE OXFORD VACCINE TRIAL "That 90% is an intriguing result.
+So when we give a half dose as the first dose (it) means that we've got more vaccine available.
+And then... after the second dose we see 90% protection," Pollard told BBC TV.

-"These findings show that we have an effective vaccine that will save many lives.
-Excitingly, we've found that one of our dosing regimens may be around 90% effective and if this dosing regime is used, more people could be vaccinated with planned vaccine supply.
-"We also have a vaccine that is going to be easy to distribute if stored at fridge temperatures, and we can get it to every corner in the world.
+He said earlier: "We also have a vaccine that is going to be easy to distribute if stored at fridge temperatures, and we can get it to every corner in the world.
 It's already been manufactured in 10 different sites around the world to make sure that that can happen."
+HARGREAVES ANALYST SUSANNAH STREETER

+"There was little...enthusiasm for AstraZeneca this morning, as the efficacy rates for its vaccine fell short of rivals," Hargreaves analyst Susannah Streeter said as the company's shares fell as much as 2% in early trade.
+PETER LIESE, EU LAWMAKER WITH THE EUROPEAN PEOPLE'S PARTY

+"The efficacy seems to be lower than with BioNtech/Pfizer and Moderna but the vaccine still has advantages.
+AstraZeneca uses a well-known technology, namely a so-called vector vaccine.
+"Although I have great confidence in the projects of BioNTech/Pfizer and Moderna, it is nevertheless good that we also have a vaccine candidate that uses a different technique.
+It may be that the AstraZeneca vaccine is more suitable for certain groups of people and it would certainly be an alternative for people who do not accept the novel m-RNA vaccines.
+Another advantage is that the vaccine is significantly cheaper than BioNTech/Pfizer and Moderna."

 PASCAL SORIOT, CHIEF EXECUTIVE OFFICER, ASTRAZENECA "This vaccine’s efficacy and safety confirm that it will be highly effective against COVID-19 and will have an immediate impact on this public health emergency.
 Furthermore, the vaccine’s simple supply chain and our no-profit pledge and commitment to broad, equitable and timely access means it will be affordable and globally available supplying hundreds of millions of doses on approval."